 According to the Kaufmann Foundation (known for its entrepreneurial research and education), it costs on average $30,000 to open a new startup business.
 Home-based businesses can cost on the lower end, but many other types of businesses cost a great bit more.
 Every business is different, but most require similar costs that need to be figured into the startup cost of the business or franchise that you are considering.

 Many entrepreneurs underestimate startup costs.
-In fact, undercapitalization (or insufficient funding) is the top reason why businesses fail according to the SBA.
+In fact, undercapitalization (or insufficient funding) is the top reason why businesses fail, according to the Small Business Administration (SBA).

 In order to avoid undercapitalization, here is a list of things to consider as you plan your startup business:

 - Equipment and supplies – This includes office furniture and equipment, machinery, computers, telephones, software, etc.

 - Consulting fees – Some new companies incur expenses for legal work or accounting.

 - Marketing – Logo design, website, brochures, grand opening promotions – all these are options you should be considering when you start a business.